• HOME

 City of Seattle vs Shane Lozenich

-Violation of No Contact Order, Theft - Dismissed w/o Prejudice
+Charges: Violation Of No Contact Order, Theft - Dismissed W/O Prejudice

 On the afternoon of March 10th, I walked to my former residence to check on my belongings.
 My former roommate had texted me the night before, asking when I planned to pick up my things.
 At the time, I didn’t have a place to move everything, but I wanted to see if there was anything small or important enough to take with me.